UrbanCode/Send-SMTP-Email-UCD/README.md

 > ⚠️ **Important:** The codebase of the plugin has been moved to HCL's enterprise GitHub.
 Further enhancements and bug fixes will be made there.
-However, community members are still free to use this repository if they wish to work on the plugin.
+We recommend using the plugin [Java ported plugin](https://hcl-software.com/plugins/send-smtp-email).
+Please create an RFE if you find any feature missing.

 # Send SMTP Email plug-in for IBM UrbanCode Deploy [![Build Status](https://travis-ci.org/IBM-UrbanCode/Send-SMTP-Email-UCD.svg?branch=master)](https://travis-ci.org/IBM-UrbanCode/Send-SMTP-Email-UCD)
 ---

 ### Note: The plugin distributable can be found under the 'Releases' (https://github.com/UrbanCode/Send-SMTP-Email-UCD/releases)